 Historical data & scenario analysis

-Five years of verified crude, rupee, and Delhi pump-price data.
-Every value sourced.
-Where the main dashboard runs a 2026 conflict scenario, that overlay is clearly marked.
+Five years of verified crude, rupee & Delhi pump-price data — every value sourced.
+2026 scenario overlay is clearly marked.

 Brent crude vs USD/INR